anushakamath97/starbucks_capstone_project/README.md

     - Data_Preprocessing
     - Data_Modelling_Prediction

+_NOTE: Training each model is commented in Data_Modelling_Prediction notebook and pre-trained models are loaded.
+Please uncomment for training again._

 2. Run the following command in the app's directory to run your web app.
     `python run.py`